cvxpy/cvxpy/doc/source/updates/index.rst

 -  The :ref:`perspective <perspective>` atom now supports ``s=0``
 -  Performance improvements in the SCIPY backend
 -  Performance improvements in canonicalizing parameterized QPs
+-  Performance improvements for quadratic forms with sparse matrices
+-  Greater support for static typing

 ECOS deprecation
 ~~~~~~~~~~~~~~~~